MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 |**Log**     |  10GB       | 20GB        |
 |**File**     | 400GB        | 200GB        |

 This tenant is 10GB over in log usage but has 20GB available in database capacity.
 Therefore, there is no deficit.
+Note, file storage excess entitlement cannot be used to compensate deficits in log or database storage.

 ### Scenario 4: File storage is over capacity